wavefrontHQ/docs/pages/doc/trace_sampling_policies.md

 ---
-title: Trace Sampling Policy
+title: Sampling Policy
 keywords: data, distributed tracing
 tags: [tracing]
 sidebar: doc_sidebar
 permalink: trace_sampling_policies.html
-summary: Learn how to sample your trace data and see them in Wavefront using trace sampling policies.
+summary: Learn how to sample your trace data and see them in Wavefront using sampling policies.
 ---

 Couldn't find traces in Wavefront because it was sampled out due to [intelligent sampling](trace_data_sampling.html)?
-Now, You can create a trace sampling policy and let Wavefront know that you want to keep specific traces in wavefront.
-Creating a trace sampling policy affects your costs as you store more data within Wavefront [LINK to the costs page].
-Let's look at how you can create a trace sampling policy and get familiar with the policy expressions.
+Now, You can create a sampling policy and let Wavefront know that you want to keep specific traces in wavefront.
+Creating a sampling policy affects your costs as you store more data within Wavefront.
+See the [Service Description](https://www.vmware.com/download/eula/wavefront-terms-of-service.html) for cost details.

-{% include note.html content="Only a [Super Admin user](authorization.html#who-is-the-super-admin-user) or users with [Applications permissions](permissions_overview.html) can create trace sampling policies." %}
+Let's look at how you can create a sampling policy and get familiar with the policy expressions.

-## Create a Trace Sampling Policy
+{% include note.html content="Only a [Super Admin user](authorization.html#who-is-the-super-admin-user) or users with [Applications permissions](permissions_overview.html) can create sampling policies." %}

 ## Add a Policy Expression